nicrie/xmca/README.md

 For the mathematical understanding please have a look at e.g. the [lecture material][mca-material] written by C. Bretherton.

+## New in release 0.3.4
+- correct and consistent use of definition of loadings

 ## Core Features